-Next, log into MarginEdge and go to Accounting > Sales Mapping.
+Log into MarginEdge and go to Accounting > Sales Mapping.
 You’ll see the screen below.

-“Accounting System Account” will start out blank.
-These are the accounts from your chart of accounts.
-By double clicking this field you can select an accounting code from your chart of accounts, and this will allow your sales entries to flow over to your accounting system because MarginEdge has instructions on where to send that data.
+- Accounting System Account are the accounts from your chart of accounts.
+By double-clicking this field, you can select an accounting code from your chart of accounts, and this will allow your sales entries to flow over to your accounting system because MarginEdge has instructions on where to send that data.
 You can have multiple rows report to the same accounting system account.
 Everyone has their accounting set up differently.
 If you do not know how these POS items should be coded/mapped, you may need to contact your accountant regarding the best way to record this information.

 (Note: this information is not actually for the accounting export.
-It is used in MarginEdge for your P&L, food usage, and budgets, etc...so the items you flag as “Food” will count in the appropriate places.).
+It is used in MarginEdge for your P&L, food usage, and budgets, etc...so the items you flag as “Food” will count in the appropriate places).
 If you wish your discounts to be reported show in your net sales in MarginEdge, you will need to select a category type.
 If you do not wish a discount to appear in your sales reporting in MarginEdge, do not select a category type.
-We will fill this out based on the document you submit.

 - Accounting System Accruals: This optional field allows you to accrue assets or liabilities if the line’s Accounting System Account you mapped requires a vendor or a customer.

 - For example, if you want to accrue sales tax to a vendor (“State XYZ Treasurer”), you can choose the correct AP account in “Accounting System Account” and then choose the Vendor here.
 Or, if you want to accrue a receivable, you can choose the AR account in “Accounting System Account” and the customer using this field.
 This is rarely used but will need to be mapped on this screen if you would like it to use it.

 - Class: You will see this column if you use Classes or Locations in QuickBooks.
 If you don't see it, no worries!
 If you do, you will need to set the appropriate class for this unit.
 This is done in the sales mapping screen.
-By double clicking this field you can select the appropriate class or location from your QuickBooks.
+By double-clicking this field, you can select the appropriate class or location from your QuickBooks.

-Group: This allows you to report separate rows from your POS together.
-For example, your POS has separate rows for Visa, Mastercard, Discover and American Express, but you likely don’t want the accounting entry to show these separately because they come in as one deposit.
+- Group: This allows you to report separate rows from your POS together.
+For example, your POS has separate rows for Visa, Mastercard, Discover, and American Express, but you likely don’t want the accounting entry to show these separately because they come in as one deposit.
 If you put the same Group number on multiple rows, we will combine them and send them across as a single amount.

-Once you’ve done this, you’ll be able to manual record your sales in MarginEdge.
+Once you have set up all of your sales mappings, you will be able to manually record your sales in MarginEdge.